youtube/cobalt/README.md

     support the network needs of an HTTP User-Agent (like Chromium or Cobalt), an HTTP server, a DIAL server, and several abstractions for networking primitives.
 Also contains SPDY and QUIC implementations.
-  * `media/` - Chromium's Media library.
-Contains all the code that parses, processes, and manages buffers of video and audio data.
-Media decoding is passed off to decoding hardware, wherever possible.
   * `cobalt/` - The home of all Cobalt application code.
 This includes the Web Implementation, Layout Engine, Renderer, and some other Cobalt-specific features.
       * `cobalt/build/` - The core build generation system, `gyp_cobalt`, and
         configurations for supported platforms.
 (NOTE: This should eventually be mostly moved into `starboard/`.)
+      * `cobalt/media/` - Chromium's Media library.
+Contains all the code that parses, processes, and manages buffers of video and audio data.
+It send the buffers to the SbPlayer implementation for playback.
   * `starboard/` - Cobalt's porting layer.
 Please see Starboard's [`README.md`](starboard/README.md) for more detailed information about porting Starboard (and Cobalt) to a new platform.